tsora1603/pixora-theme/README.md

 # 👥 CREDITS
 - inspired by **MrDeltaMan**: https://github.com/MrDeltaMan/DeltaPixel-Theme
 - original work by **maxtron95**: https://github.com/maxtron95/tuxonpixels-icon-theme
-- fallback and all non-application icons by **ItsZariep**: https://github.com/ItsZariep/pixelitos-icon-theme
+- fallback and icons by **ItsZariep**: https://github.com/ItsZariep/pixelitos-icon-theme

 > ⚠️  Note:
 The pixelitos icon theme is going to be dropped as soon as I develop my own versions of all the icons it covers.